Community Outreach Project

 Each residency program in the state is encouraged to create their own project based on local community needs.
 Projects can be clinical or non-clinical but should be on-going with measurable outcomes.
 Please download and use this template to streamline the activity.
 Click here to download the template.

-The 2019 Annual Meeting will have a forum for residents to present their service work.
+The 2020 Annual Meeting will have a forum for residents to present their service work.
+Check back for updates for the project launch.